-A private yacht is considered to be any yacht not carrying passengers for hire, not engaged in trade or commerce, and being used solely for the pleasure or recreational purposes of its owner.
-The registration of private yachts is limited to those of 12 m or more in length.*
+Private yachts are defined as yachts not carrying passengers for hire, not engaged in trade or commerce, and being used solely for the pleasure or recreational purposes of its owner.
+The registration of private yachts is limited to those of 12 meters (m) or more in length.*

-Private Yachts of less than 24 m
+Private Yachts of Less Than 24 m

-Private yachts over 20 years old and 24 m or more in LOA must be inspected by an AR.
+Unclassed private yachts of 24 m or more in length must undergo a pre-registration inspection by an RMI AR.

 Private yachts over 24 m are eligible to be commercially compliant on a voluntary basis (V-CC).

 - RMI flagged private yachts may carry more than 12 guests on board, provided additional flag State requirements are met.

 - Eligible to obtain a US Cruising Permit.

 Tenders 7 m or more in length overall (LOA), of a mother yacht registered in the RMI, may be voluntarily registered.
 Tenders registered voluntarily may also be listed on the Official Record of Auxiliary Vessels and other Appurtenances (MI-200A), as part of the mother yacht’s inventory and outfitting.